atero645/fastapi-template/README.md

 # FastAPI template

-This is simple template for various API architecure ideas testing.
+This is simple template for various API architecture ideas testing.

 ## How to start